Revere Car Accidents

 After an accident, victims of a collision or survivors who lost a family member must understand how Massachusetts’ laws protect them.
 Laws allow victims to pursue a claim for compensation whenever another driver broke the rules of the road or was unreasonably careless.
 Massachusetts injury laws also make it possible for victims to sue car manufacturers if a vehicle was defective or to sue agencies responsible for road maintenance if a street was poorly maintained.
-Victims should consult with a Revere car accident lawyer at the Law Offices of Jeffrey S. Glassman for help pursuing a claim for damages.Revere Roads are Dangerous for Drivers
+Victims should consult with a Revere car accident lawyer at the Jeffrey Glassman Injury Lawyers for help pursuing a claim for damages.Revere Roads are Dangerous for Drivers

 Located five miles from downtown Boston and convenient to East Boston, Everett and Lynn, Revere is a popular and populous city.
 Revere is the home to the first public beach in the United States and today the city has a population of more than 51,755 inhabitants.
 The city attracts visitors to the beach, as well as to other attractions like the Wonderland Greyhound Park.
 U.S. Route 1, state highways 1A, 16, 60, 107 and 145 all provide easy access to Revere and are used by residents and visitors alike.